AlexMercedCoder/color-theme-generator/README.md

 - **Vibe Check**: Real-time Saturation and Brightness sliders to adjust the whole palette.
 - **Multi-Format Export**: Get your theme in JSON, CSS Variables, SCSS, or Tailwind Config.
 - **Brand Card**: Download a professional PNG image of your theme for sharing.
+- **Image to Theme**: Upload an image to automatically extract a matching color palette.
+- **Typography Scale**: Ensure perfect font sizing with modular scales (Golden Ratio, Major Third, etc.).
+- **Zen Mode**: Hide all distractions and focus purely on your theme.
+- **Component Snippets**: Click any element in the preview to get its exact HTML/CSS code.
 - **Live Preview**: See your theme applied instantly to a realistic mini-webpage.
 - **Multiple Layouts**: Preview on Landing Page, Dashboard, Blog, or E-commerce layouts.
 - **Manual Tweaking**: Fine-tune individual colors with pickers.